 WHAT IS THE PLAN FOR CORNISH DANCE THEATER AND FOR NEW MOVES?

 We will not be producing Cornish Dance Theater this spring.
 In its place, dancers have an opportunity to work with Professor Bob Campbell on an immersive, multimedia performance project.
 Student choreography for the New Moves showcase will be filmed, under strict COVID-19 safety protocols, and made available to audiences to view online, as will our 2020 BFA Capstone Showcase.

 Will I have to wear a mask when I am dancing?

 Yes.
 This is another reason why we are limiting class sessions to 50-minutes.
 The Department recommends that you have a separate mask for use in dance class so that you can take the sweaty one off, wash your hands, and then put a fresh one on once class is over.
 You should make sure to thoroughly wash and dry your dance masks between uses.

-The changes and enhancements being made to the curriculum this Fall will not slow your progress to degree.
+The changes and enhancements being made to the curriculum this year will not slow your progress to degree.
 It may change the order in which you complete some of your degree requirements, since it makes sense to do a few more of those courses that lend themselves more easily to a hybrid form of teaching and learning while our ability to dance up close and personal with one another is still limited.

 Rising seniors, be assured that the Department is working closely with the Dean of Academic Services and Registrar to ensure that each of you can satisfy all the remaining course requirements to ensure you are able to graduate on time.